Skip to main content

 You can leave a gift of any size in your will to a cause that you care about by, for instance, naming a particular charity as a recipient of a gift in your will, or for gifts of significant size (typically of over $50,000) you can consider setting up your own endowment fund that will be invested and will give to causes of your choice for the long-term.
 It is a bit like having your own charitable trust fund but with your local Community Foundation taking care of the fund.
 Community Foundations across New Zealand can advise you on your options of setting up such a fund through a gift in your will.
 Please see communityfoundations.org.nz/how-it-works for more information.

-Don’t hesitate – make a will or review your current will!
+Don’t hesitate – make a will or review your current will

 Your will is often your last message to your loved ones and people who are dependent on you.
 We recommend that good legal advice is taken when making a will so that potential challenges can be anticipated and avoided.